Frequently Asked Questions on Community Safety

 We regularly raise community safety issues with state and federal MPs under our advocacy program.
 Recently our Mayor was among seven mayors from southeast councils to send an urgent joint letter to the Victorian Government with requests including an increase in frontline police resourcing in identified hotspots and greater visibility and more support for Neighbourhood Watch and local crime prevention initiatives.
 We understand that Victoria Police has competing resource demands but were pleased to hear the new Chief Commissioner has publicly stated getting more frontline officers out on the streets and crime prevention are among his top priorities.
 Local police have indicated support for a potential encampment amendment and to investigate a protocol with Council and service providers to guide what would happen if a no camping area was temporarily designated.

-What else is Council exploring to help homeless people and keep its community safe?
+What else is Council exploring to help people experiencing homelessness and keep its community safe?

 Maintaining a safe community is a shared responsibility and community safety is a very broad topic and involves a range of different factors and issues.
 Some of these areas are the direct responsibility of Council, some are outside of Council’s remit but might have local impacts and some aspects are external and addressed by organisations outside of Council.